ArcanumAmoris/Encrypt-Decrypt/README.md

 4. After selecting encrypt/decrypt you will be prompted to select a file or directory which you would like to encrypt/decrypt.
 Enter the name of the file or directory and hit enter.

-5. You should see "You have successfully encrypted/decrypted 'name of file' "
+5. You should see "You have successfully encrypted/decrypted 'name of file'".

 # IMPORTANT